Read key-value pairs

 method returns a promise you can await

-on to get the value.
+If you request a single key as a string, you will get a single response in the promise.
 If the key is not found, the promise will resolve with the literal value null

 .